 Lisa Roberts is an Australian artist and interactive author.
 Her heritage is Aboriginal and European with family connections in Victoria, Tasmania and England.
 She works to reconcile new and ancient ways of knowing her place in the changing natural world.
 Born on Norfolk Island, Lisa's family soon moved to Christchurch, New Zealand and then Kallista, in Victoria's Dandenong Ranges.
 There she lived in the house built by her great grandparents, artists Tom Roberts and Lillian Williamson, and developed a love of nature and of making art.
 She played artist with her father in Tom’s old studio, and watched her mother engraving, painting and printing with Bill Onus in his Aboriginal Enterprises studio in Ferntree Gully.

-After studying drawing, painting and printmaking at the National Gallery Art School (later to become the Victorian College of the Arts), Lisa became a student of film and TV at the Swinburne Institute of Technology where she completed a Diploma of Animation (1988) and later a Masters in Animation and Interactive Media (2000).
-Her 2002 Antarctic Arts Fellowship inspired her to embark on a PhD to find out how animation could be used to combine scientific data and subjective responses to the changing environment.
-Completed in 2010 at the University of New South Wales, her doctorate resulted in a lexicon of primal gestural forms which she continues to use to combine scientific and sensory ways of understanding.
+After studying at the National Gallery Art School (later to become the Victorian College of the Arts), Lisa became a student of film and TV at the Swinburne Institute of Technology where she completed a Diploma of Animation (1988) and later a Masters in Animation and Interactive Media (2000).
+Her 2002 Antarctic Arts Fellowship inspired her to embark on a PhD to find out how animation could be used to combine scientific data and subjective responses.
+Completed in 2010 at the University of New South Wales, her doctorate resulted in a lexicon of primal gestural forms which she continues to use to combine expressions of understanding.
 The thesis is titled Antarctic Animation: Gestures and lines describe a changing environment.
 It includes her art and animations, and the first thesaurus of Antarctic animations.